-The Superintendent, principal, assistant principal and other designated administrators may suspend a student from school for disciplinary reasons outlined in the Student Code of Conduct.
-A student cannot be suspended from school solely because of unexcused absences.
+The principal or assistant principal may suspend a student from school for disciplinary reasons outlined in the Student Code of Conduct.
 No period of suspension will be for more than ten (10) days.
-If at the time a suspension is imposed, fewer than ten days remain in the school year, the Superintendent cannot apply any or all of the period of suspension to the following year.
+Suspension may extend beyond the current school year if at the time a suspension is imposed, fewer than ten days remain in the school year.